Peter Taylor (writer): Biography

 After a gap year in which he traveled to England, Taylor enrolled at Southwestern at Memphis (now Rhodes College) in 1936, studying under the critic Allen Tate.
 Tate encouraged Taylor to transfer to Vanderbilt University, which he later left to continue studying with the great American critic and poet John Crowe Ransom at Kenyon College in Gambier, Ohio.
 Poet Robert Lowell from Boston was also enrolled there and they became lifelong friends.
 Taylor also befriended Robert Penn Warren, Randall Jarrell, Katherine Anne Porter, Jean Stafford, James Thackara, Robie Macauley and other significant literary figures of the time.

 Considered to be one of the finest American short story writers, Taylor made his fictional milieu the urban South, with references to its history.
 His characters, usually middle or upper-class people, often are living in a time of change in the 20th century, and struggle to discover and define their roles in society.

 His collection The Old Forest and Other Stories (1985) won the PEN/Faulkner Award.
-Taylor also wrote three novels, including A Summons to Memphis in 1986, for which he won the 1987 Pulitzer Prize for Fiction and In the Tennessee Country in 1994.
+Taylor also wrote three novels, including A Summons to Memphis in 1986, for which he won the 1987 Pulitzer Prize for Fiction, and In the Tennessee Country in 1994.
 Taylor taught literature and writing at Kenyon and at the University of Virginia.

 He was married for fifty-one years to the poet Eleanor Ross Taylor and died in Charlottesville, Virginia, in 1994.
 His papers are held at the Albert and Shirley Small Special Collections Library at the University of Virginia.

 He was a Charter member of the Fellowship of Southern Writers.
+He corresponded with literary critic M. Bernetta Quinn.

+Library of America published a two-volume Complete Stories in 2017.